Skip to main content

 Now for things that steal your time.

-These activities often take much more of your time than you’re aware of, and for the most part don’t give you a sense of accomplishment or real relaxation.
-Here’s my list:
+These activities often consume more time than you realize and don’t give you a sense of accomplishment or relaxation.

 #1 Social Media

 You knew I was going to list this one, right?
-Scrolling through social media or watching videos on Youtube (unless you’re watching something instructive for a purpose), robs you of time you could spend on more productive activities.
-It can be relaxing, and maybe you want to continue doing it, but not to the extent that you do.
+Scrolling through social media or watching videos on YouTube (unless you’re watching something instructive for a purpose) robs you of time you could spend on more productive activities.
+It can be relaxing, and you may want to continue doing it, but not to the extent you are.

-Make rules for yourself about how much time you want to allow for these activities, and when.
-To help you with this, it’s wise to remove social media apps from your phone.
-If you do that, you’ll automatically cut down the time spent on social media.
-It works!
+Make rules for yourself about how much time you want to allow for these activities and when.
+One thing you can do immediately to help is to remove social media apps from your phone.

 #2 Multi-Tasking

 When you multi-task, you actually take more time to get things done.
-There are some things you can have going at the same time like clothes in the washer while you cook dinner, and even several burners going at once.
+There are some things you can have going simultaneously, like clothes in the washer while you cook dinner and even several burners going at once.
 There’s an art to that.

 If you have kids in the house, this is often difficult to pull off.
-But even with kids, you can structure your time so that when you have to do something, you can instruct them to self-entertain, and then follow this up by giving them your undivided attention at an agreed time later.
+But even with kids, you can structure your time so that when you have something you must do, you can instruct them to self-entertain and then follow this up by giving them your undivided attention at an agreed time later.

 Structure is the key here.
-Try to become very deliberate about what you’re doing, and do it completely and without distraction if possible until done.
+Try to get very deliberate about what you’re doing and, if possible, do it completely and without distraction until you’re done.

 #3 Not Planning Ahead

 When you don’t plan ahead, you lose time you aren’t even aware of losing.
-This can create chronic anxiety and overwhelm.
+The upshot is feeling anxious and overwhelmed.

-It’s best to keep a running “to-do” list for each day of the week.
-On Sunday make this list for all 7 days and spell out everything you need to do on which days.
-Then check your list the night before so you know what’s on your agenda for the next day.
-Undoubtedly you’ll move things around as other things interfere, but you’ll have a plan to start with.
+Undoubtedly, you’ll move things around as other things interfere, but you’ll have a plan in place to start.
 If you do this every week, you’ll get good at knowing how much time things take, and you’ll waste less time.

-Be sure to keep your list somewhere that’s easy to access and easy to alter.
+Be sure to keep your list somewhere that’s easy to access and alter.
 I keep mine in Notes on my iPad, so I can also see it on my phone and computer.

 #4 Procrastination